Kyriosity/read-write/README+/software/design/parts/README+/ext_parts.md

 Such external parts are often a click away from evaluation and range:

-* **from** solo algorithm **to** browser engine (hallo, Edge),
+* **from** solo algorithm **to** browser engine (the latter is surprisingly easier to borrow),
 * **from** built-in source code **to** remote black-box service,
 * **from** lib calls **to** injecting into frameworks,
-* **from** open source and free **to** commercial and obfuscated,
+* **from** open source or/and free **to** commercial and obfuscated,

-Even great enterprises are reluctant to create the parts from the ground up and re-invent the wheel (unless it's rounder than others or "security first").
+Even great enterprises are reluctant to create the parts from the ground up and re-invent the wheel (unless it's rounder than others or "security first" rules).

 ## Core components

 Integration of video/image-processing/3D/browsing/search in custom applications is chiefly organic and indisputable.

+The same applies to text editors.

 ## Frontend

-Downright a must, met by more than experienced providers of suites, frameworks, and controls for Rapid Application Development: Telerik, DevExpress, Google, and Infragistics - to name a few.
+Downright a must, and an acute demand met by more than experienced providers of suites, frameworks, and controls for Rapid Application Development: Telerik, DevExpress, Google, and Infragistics - to name a few.

 Developers get the best out-of-the-box: state-of-the-art UI, professional look and feel, binding logical classes to place onto Model/ViewModel/Controller (with _table_ as the finest demonstrator).